-Hackers are always looking to infiltrate computer systems, with the objectives of stealing money or information, or disrupting companies, government agencies, public services, etc. One way that hackers gain access is by acquiring usernames, passwords and credit card details by sending vast numbers of emails, in which they masquerade as a trustworthy entity.
+Hackers are always looking to infiltrate computer systems, with the objectives of stealing money or information or disrupting companies, government agencies, public services, etc. One way that hackers gain access is by acquiring usernames, passwords, and credit card details by sending vast numbers of emails, in which they masquerade as a trustworthy entity.
 This kind of scam is called phishing.

-Spear phishing is specialized cyber-attack in which email messages target specific individuals.
+Spear phishing is a specialized cyber-attack in which email messages target specific individuals.
 The hackers often gather personal information about their target before initiating the attack, hoping that the personal information will increase their chance of success.
 If the recipient clicks on a link or image thought to be trustworthy, the email can upload malicious attachments and access sensitive information.
 Today, more hackers are gathering personal information through social networking sites, such as Facebook, Twitter and LinkedIn.

 Internet security programs can often screen out generic phishing scams, but because of the personal nature of the emails, spear phishing often requires a human eye and some critical thinking skills to tell the difference between a real and a bogus email.
 Hackers have become adept at creating websites and landing pages that look legitimate.